cozy/cozy-stack/docs/konnectors_oauth.md

 - With SPA flow, because of advanced security concerns (confused deputy problem), cozy should validate the `access_token`.
 However, the way to do that depends on the provider and cannot be described in json, it is therefore the responsibility of the konnector itself.

+# Account types security rules

 - With server flow, an evil account type with proper `auth_endpoint` but bad `token_endpoint` could retrieve a valid token as well as cozy client secret.
-The reviewer of a konnector should make sure both these endpoints are on domains belonging to the Service provider.
+The reviewer of an `account_type` should make sure both these endpoints are on domains belonging to the Service provider.

 # Notes for MesInfos experiment

-- MAIF konnector uses the webserver flow
+- MAIF konnector uses the webserver flow without redirect_uri validation
 - Orange konnector uses the client-side proxy but hosted on their own servers (/!\ redirect_uri vs redirect_url)

+# Routes to be implemented

+- [ ] `/accounts/redirect`
+- [ ] `/accounts/:accountID/refresh`